 But I couldn’t see that because I refused to.
 For as negative a person as I can be, I chose only to look at the positives like the rush of a cigarette while ignoring the addiction and self-destruction to follow.

 Sometimes, you make it a point to not see things as they are.

 My life has been characterized by that.

-Every relationship I’ve been in has been characterized by not seeing things as they are.
+Every relationship I’ve been or wanted to be in has been characterized by not seeing things as they are.

 It’s easy to imagine things as better than they are when “better” is something you’re desperately searching for.

 Maybe that means that none of the relationships I’ve been in have been real for me.

 It seems like situations like this are impossible at best and unforgivable at worst, but they are neither.